milekium/spidev-lib/README.md

 Warning
 -------
-if you want other user than root have access to spidev device you may probablu need to add a file with the following udev rules in your /etc/udev.d directory.
+if you want other user than root have access to spidev device you may probably need to add a file with the following udev rules in your /etc/udev.d directory.

 KERNEL=="spidev*", SUBSYSTEM=="spidev", GROUP="spi", MODE="0660"